Adding an image to your Signature can your email look more professional or more personal. However, there are also some caveats to this practice.

 If your picture is less than 96dpi, then the opposite happens.
 A picture of 88px high with a dpi of 32 would then result in a 96dpi image of 264px high.
 So the result will be a very large image (but this time you can resize it back without the image becoming blurry).

-To work around this, you can re-render the image to 96dpi yourself while maintaining the dimensions of the picture (for instance with IrfanView).
+- Re-render the image to 96dpi yourself while maintaining the dimensions of the picture (for instance with IrfanView).
 This will not result in a visible quality loss of the picture.

 For detailed instructions for either workaround see: Images resize and become unsharp upon sending.